eface2face/rtcninja.js/docs/RTCPeerConnection.md

 ### RTCPeerConnection API

-`rtcninja.Connection` provides the same functions and attributes as described in the latest WebRTC draft for the `RTCPeerConnection` class.
+`rtcninja.RTCPeerConnection` provides the same functions and attributes as described in the latest WebRTC draft for the `RTCPeerConnection` class.
 There are a few exceptions:

 #### Events

 All the native `RTCPeerConnection` events are fired with a single `event` argument of type `Event`.
-Events in `rtcninja.Connection` are full compatible with the original ones, but some of them also provide a second argument:
+Events in `rtcninja.RTCPeerConnection` are full compatible with the original ones, but some of them also provide a second argument:

 * `onicecandidate(event, candidate)`: Second argument is the normalized `event.candidate` field.
 * `onaddstream(event, stream)`